denis-sokolov/react-tools/docs/reference.md

 To forcefully validate the empty value, use a validateEmptyField option.

+To observe changes immediately as the user is editing as opposed to on blur, use onInput instead.

 The hook also allows parsing the text value as a richer value instead of validating.
 This can be used for number inputs, or a custom data type:

 ```jsx